ethanstykes/FakeNewsDetector/README.md

 # fakeNewsDetector
-This is a Chrome extension which shows automatic fake news alerts when you visit webpages that might contain fake news.
+This is a Chrome extension which shows automatic Fake News Alerts when you visit webpages that might contain fake news.
-For testing the model, run fakeNewsDetector.py with testNews.txt The browser extension: pymysql is required (MySQL database is used to store the markov probability matrix)
+For testing the model, run fakeNewsDetector.py with testNews.txt Please contribute to the realNews.txt and fakeNews.txt files for training the model The browser extension: pymysql is required (MySQL database is used to store the markov probability matrix)